billpatrianakos/pisense/README.md

 7. Run `nvm install 10.16.0` to get the version of Node that PiSense was developed for (or replace the version number with whatever you like if you know what you're doing)
 8. In order to deploy your application you'll need a git repository to deploy from.
 It can be on the Raspberry Pi itself or GitHub.
 I __strongly recommend__ you use a private repository for this.
 I personally have a second git remote where I push a `deploy` branch and this is where the deploy script gets the latest code from the deploy the app.
 Create a private branch somewhere that your Pi can talk to over the internet however you want and note the remote host and path.
 You'll need this later when you update the configuration on your local copy.
 9. Install the required Node modules globally on the Pi: `npm install -g knex pm2`
 10. Install nginx with `sudo apt-get install nginx`.
+Be sure to create the directory structure you want to host PiSense and remove the default site once you've finished making sure nginx is up and running.
+We'll cover creating a site conf file for PiSense later.
 11. Install and configure Redis.
 Redis is used for handling session storage.
 You have to log into the app because if you leave it accessible on the web anyone can get access to the temperature and humidity of your room which doesn't seem like a big deal but the app is built to be privacy conscious by default.
 [Here is a nice tutorial that'll work on the Pi](https://www.digitalocean.com/community/tutorials/how-to-install-and-secure-redis-on-ubuntu-18-04)
 12. If you want to be able to access PiSense over the internet not just on your own local home network, follow [this guide and visit the links for full instructions on how to access your Pi over the internet without port forwarding](http://billpatrianakos.me/blog/2019/07/12/access-a-raspberry-pi-from-anywhere-without-port-forwarding/)
 13. That's it for the Pi.
 Now we have to get our local machine set up.